 - Updating Kitchen and Baths – If you’re going to spend money anywhere the kitchen and bathrooms are the places.
 Kitchen and baths will generally allow you to recoup 80% of your renovation costs.

 - Update lighting, outlet faceplates, and doorknobs are other easy, do-it-yourself projects that will improve the look and feel (cleanliness) of the home.
 You can lower your costs on items like faceplates and kitchen cabinet hardware by purchasing in bulk.
-Amazon is a great place to shop these types of items.
+Amazon is a great place to shop for these types of items.
 Wikibuy a Chrome extension is another option.
 Wikibuy looks for the best online deals on the internet and recommends coupons, discount codes and price matches.
 Wikibuy is free, you can sign-up here.

 Don’t forget to ask yourself how you will pay for the renovations.
 The right way to pay for the renovations is to do it with cash.
 Don’t use a credit card.
 If your house doesn’t sell right away you’re going to get stuck with +20% interest charges, which will consume your profit.

 Renovating a home isn’t about doing shoddy work, or installing cheap renovations solely for the purpose of a profit.
 It’s about adding as much value to the home for what it is worth.
 When flipping houses spending a lot of money on renovations does not automatically translate to a higher selling price and increased profits.

 If you’re a DIYer I recommend Family Handyman magazine and Family Handyman, 100 Things Every Homeowner Must Know: How to Save Money, Solve Problems and Improve Your Home.
 A great resource for household tips on remodeling and repair.